albertllousas/implementing-hexagonal-architecture/readme.md

 ### Infrastructure

-This layer is where all components outside of our app live, the I/O components UI, database, frameworks, libs , devices, clients... everything but the app cpre.
+This layer is where all components outside of our app live, the I/O components UI, database, frameworks, libs , devices, clients... everything but the app core.
 - *Adapters*: In hexagonal architecture all the primary and secondary actors interact with the application ports through adapters, they are the translators between the domain and the infrastructure.
     - *Driver/primary/input*: Primary adapters or “driving” adapters, they call the driver ports to initiate